Always Encrypted with secure enclaves

 ALTER COLUMN, you need to issue the statement using a query window in SSMS, or you can write your own program that issues the statement.
-The Set-SqlColumnEncryption cmdlet in the SqlServer PowerShell module and the Always Encrypted wizard in SQL Server Management Studio do not support in-place encryption yet - both tools currently move the data out of the database for cryptographic operations, even if the column encryption keys used for the operations are enclave-enabled.
+Currently, the Set-SqlColumnEncryption cmdlet in the SqlServer PowerShell module and the Always Encrypted wizard in SQL Server Management Studio do not support in-place encryption - they move the data out of the database for cryptographic operations, even if the column encryption keys used for the operations are enclave-enabled.

 - Tutorial: Getting started with Always Encrypted with secure enclaves in SQL Server

 - Tutorial: Getting started with Always Encrypted with secure enclaves in Azure SQL Database